 Tetracycline antibiotics are the preferred treatment; however, other antibiotics may be used as an alternative in select patients.

-Patients respond well to antibiotic treatment, with resolution of symptoms within 24 hours, although there is the potential for relapse from persistent infection.
+Patients generally respond well to antibiotics, with resolution of symptoms within 24 to 48 hours, although there is the potential for relapse from persistent infection.

 Children’s Global Health Initiative

 Center for Immunobiology and Vaccine Development

 Professor of Medicine

 University of California at San Francisco and Berkeley